-Institutions must enter repayment accounts into the WSAC Portal using the Submit Transmittal feature within 10 business days of the date a student withdraws or the end of the term, whichever is earlier.
+Institutions must enter repayment accounts into the WSAC Portal under Transmittal using the Receivable Transmittal feature within 10 business days of the date a student withdraws or the end of the term, whichever is earlier.
 There are two types of repayment accounts: Institution to Bill and In Repayment.